-There are many instances when manual CPC bidding is still the best bid strategy.
-However, there are also many pitfalls with manual CPC bidding which lead to an unbelievable amount of wasted spend.
-Below is a step by step guide to avoiding wasted spend if you’re using manual CPC bidding.
+There are many instances when manual CPC bidding is still the best bidding strategy.
+However, there are also many pitfalls with manual CPC bidding that can lead to a significant amount of wasted spend.
+To avoid wasting spend when using manual bidding, use our step-by-step guide below.

 When to use Target CPA Bidding

-- Your main KPI is trackable in Google (if your main KPI lies in your back end platform, manual CPC might be better for you.
+- Your primary KPI is trackable in Google.
+If it lies in your back-end platform, manual CPC might be better.

-- If you have enough historical conversion data in a campaign
+- You have enough historical conversion data in a campaign.

-- If you are consistently hitting your target CPA
+- You are consistently hitting your target CPA.

-Within Google Ads Editor we find it helpful to create filters with the following metrics to make bidding fast and easy!
+In Google Ads Editor, we find it helpful to create filters with the following rules to make manual bidding more efficient.

-- Increase bids: For keywords that have converted, are meeting desired CPA but are in lower than position 1.
+- Increase bids on keywords that have converted and meet your desired CPA, but are lower than position 1.

-- Increase bids by 100%: For keywords that have converted, are meeting desired CPA but are in position 6 or worse.
+- Increase bids by 100% on keywords that have converted and meet your desired CPA, but are in position 6 or lower.

 Expert Tip!
-Tier bidding based on position.
-For example increase the bids by a greater percentage for keywords in position 6, versus in position 5, 4, 3, and 2.
+Tier your bidding based on position.
+For example, increase your bids by a greater percentage for keywords in position 6 than those in positions 5, 4, 3, and 2.

-If you need to improve efficiency of your spend, lower overall CPA then we suggest the following actions:
+If you need to improve the efficiency of your spend and lower your overall CPA, then we suggest the following:

-- Decrease bids: If a keyword has converted in the past 90 days but is over your target CPA bid then decrease bids.
+- Decrease bids if a keyword has converted in the past 90 days, but is over your target CPA bid.

-- Decrease bids: If a keyword has NOT converted in the past 90 days.
+- Decrease bids if a keyword has NOT converted in the past 90 days.
 However, if spend is higher than the average keyword, remove that keyword completely.
 Tier your bids based on your cost.
-For example, the highest cost should get the biggest percent decrease in bid and then so on.
+For example, the highest cost should get the biggest percent decrease in bid.

 Bid for Audience Performance

 Leveraging audience data is one sure-fire way to improve your campaign efficiency.
-So make sure you have retargeting lists applied to search campaigns.
-Let the audiences gather enough performance data to analyze reporting in the audience tab and adjust your bid modifiers.
-Often these remarketing audiences perform better and require an increased bid!
+Make sure you have retargeting lists applied to your search campaigns.
+Let the audiences gather enough performance data to analyze the reports in the audience tab and then adjust your bid modifiers.
+Often these remarketing audiences perform better and require an increased bid.

-Be sure you apply exclusion lists to remarketing campaigns.
-In most cases, you do not want to show ads to people who have already taken your desired action!
+Be sure to apply exclusion lists to remarketing campaigns.
+In most cases, you don’t want to show ads to those who already took your desired action!

 Bid by Device Type

-With mobile devices now making up more than 50% of Google’s volume, its critical to pay attention to the performance differences by device type.
-We recommend analyzing device performance and adjust bids.
-If 50% or more conversions come from mobile, consider separating campaigns for mobile to be able to bid at the keyword level.
-We have seen 40% lift by doing this for clients will high mobile conversion volume.
+With mobile devices now accounting for more than 50% of Google’s volume, its critical to pay attention to the performance by device type.
+We recommend analyzing device performance and adjusting bids accordingly.
+If 50% or more of your conversions come from mobile, consider separating campaigns for mobile to allow you to bid at the keyword level.
+We have seen a 40% lift by doing this for our clients with high mobile conversion volume.

 Bid by Location

-People behave differently depending on their location so don’t let location differences pass you by.
+People behave differently depending on their location.
 Review the performance of your campaign down to the city level and identify high performing regions.
-We find that mapping this data out based upon volume and CPA works much better than trying to read through a table.
-Make appropriate bid adjustments depending on the region that is performing best.
+We find that mapping this data by volume and CPA works much better than trying to read through a table.
+Make appropriate bid adjustments depending on which regions are performing best.

-Also, be sure that if you are targeting specific geographies make sure to set your target to “people in my targeted location”.
-If you don’t you could get impressions that you don’t want!
+Be sure if you are targeting specific geographies, to set your target to “people in my targeted location”.
+If you don’t, you can get a lot of impressions you don’t want!

 Have the Guts to Make the Kill

-Sometimes, no matter how hard you try, it just won’t work!
-So if you’ve followed all of the above and still aren’t seeing success, try these last few tips:
+Sometimes, no matter how hard you try, it just won’t work.
+If you’ve followed our advice above and still aren’t seeing success, try these last few tips:

-- When making bid adjustments if there are keywords that have spent enough money and not converted and are not client priorities, pause them!
+- When making bid adjustments, if there are keywords with significant spend that haven’t converted and aren’t strategic priorities, pause them!

-- Check ad tests and pause ads that have underperformed that show a 90%+ statistical relevance
+- Check ad tests and pause any ads that have underperformed and show a 90%+ statistical relevance.

-- Monitor landing page tests and pause ads/landing pages that are not converting as well
+- Monitor landing page tests and pause ads/landing pages not converting well.

-- Google: Analyze search vs. search partners to make sure search partners is performing as well as Google.
+- Analyze Google search vs. search partners to ensure that search partners are performing as well as Google.
 If partner traffic is performing poorly, consider turning it off.

-- Bing: Set campaign target to “Only Bing, AOL, & Yahoo Websites”
+- Set Bing campaign targets to “Only Bing, AOL, & Yahoo Websites”

-The end goal is that you want the money you spend on ads to count.
-As long as you closely monitor performance and make improvements like those we’ve suggested, your chance of success is much higher.
+You want the money you spend on ads to count.
+If you closely monitor performance and make improvements like those we’ve suggested, your chance of success is much higher.